MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/photon/setting-up-photon-unity-networking-with-playfab.md

 This example extends the previous example (PlayFab + Photon authentication).

-Upload the following Cloud Script for your title:
+Upload the following CloudScript for your title.

 ```javascript
 handlers.RoomCreated = function (args) {